Swift Funds Financial Harassment: Dealing with Debt Calls?

 • Calling a consumer’s workplace: After telling a debt collector that they are not allowed to call you at work.

-• Harassing a consumer with phone calls: When a debt collection agency begins to make your phone ring many times a day, it is known as harassment and is a violation.
+• Harassing a consumer with phone calls: When a debt collection agency begins to make your phone ring many times a day, it is known as harassing phone calls and is a violation.

 Additionally, the Fair Credit Reporting Act (FCRA) protects consumers from inaccurate credit reporting and provides legal recourse against non-compliant credit reporting agencies.

-In addition to the above-stated FDCPA laws, in Massachusetts where our office is located, the Attorney General’s debt collection rules prohibit the following:
+In addition to the above-stated Fair Debt Collection Practices Act (FDCPA), in Massachusetts where our office is located, the Attorney General’s debt collection rules prohibit the following:

 • If you orally tell Swift Financial LLC that you are not permitted to receive calls at work, then your request to not be contacted is valid for 10 days.
 After 10 days, you will need to send in a written application which will be valid until you say otherwise.